Is it safe? Can one be used to replace the other? We’ve got your ultimate guide.

 But you’re not limited to smoking weed for ADHD.
 People have had success with cannabis tinctures and oils, THC pills, edibles, and other products.
 It may take a while to find the dose and mode of consumption that works best for you.
 Try keeping a journal to track how many milligrams of THC and other cannabinoids and even terpenes you’re consuming and how they affect your ADHD symptoms, like focus and impulsivity.
 If you can, also record how you feel on weed and Adderall so you can compare.

 Another option that could be good for children is CBD for ADHD.
-Cannabis oils that are CBD only or have a 20:1 CBD:THC ratio are not psychoactive but can still help with ADHD symptoms, like focus and mood.
+Cannabis oils that are CBD only or have a 20:1 CBD:THC ratio are not psychoactive but can still help with ADHD symptoms, like focus and mood (click on the link to learn how to make cannabis oil).
 Many adults are trying CBD for ADHD with success, and find CBD to be mildly stimulating.
 Plus CBD oil with 0.3% THC or less can be shipped to all 50 states, making CBD for ADHD an option for everyone.

 Weed and Adderall have a long and complicated relationship.
 But as cannabis use becomes more accepted and more research is done on ADHD, hopefully we can lower the Adderall use in the U.S. and start supplementing it with something we know is less harmful.